wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-fields/index.md

 ---
-title: "How To Guide: Add a New Settings Field"
+title: "How To Guide: Add a new Settings Field"
 description: "Learn how to add custom settings fields to the WPGraphQL Logging plugin admin interface and retrieve their values programmatically."
 ---